 In the future, we expect this to improve even further.
 For example, process mining can automatically predict future events, such as potential delays in delivery, and recommend improving processes.
 Some vendors have already launched process mining solutions that leverage machine learning to provide predictive analytics (e.g. IBM).

 You can read our in-depth article for more detailed information on how machine learning is applied to predictive and prescriptive process mining.

 Discovering automation opportunities and digital transformation will become more common use cases

-The most typical process mining use cases is business process improvement today.
-However, Gartner shares that there is a decreasing trend for this use case.
-With the increasing popularity of RPA and digital transformation, it is increasingly valuable to support such initiatives with process mining is increasingly valuable.
+The most typical process mining use case is business process improvement today.
+However, Gartner shares a decreasing trend for this use case.
+With the increasing popularity of RPA and digital transformation, supporting such initiatives with process mining is increasingly valuable.